Black Smoke from Exhaust: Common Causes

 Fuel System Problems Causing Poor Performance

-By Hank Riggs, ASE Certified Master Technician (L1 Advanced Engine Performance Specialist) 15+ Years Turning Wrenches, Diagnosing Drives, and Solving the Toughest Automotive Mysteries When your car’s engine stumbles, hesitates, or flat-out refuses to pull like it used to, your gut might scream “transmission trouble” or “ignition coil failure.”
-And sure, those can be culprits. … Read more
+When your car’s engine stumbles, hesitates, or flat-out refuses to pull like it used to, your gut might scream “transmission trouble” or “ignition coil failure.”
+And sure, those can be culprits.
+But after a decade and a half spent elbow-deep in engine bays from weekend project cars to daily-driven commuters, I can tell you this … Read more